MicroEJ/docs/ApplicationDeveloperGuide/applicationOptions.rst

 Introduction
 ============

-To run a MicroEJ Standalone Application on a MicroEJ Platform, a set of options must be defined.
+To run a Standalone Application on a VEE Port, a set of options must be defined.
 Options can be of different types:

 - Memory Allocation options (e.g set the Java Heap size).
 These options are usually called link-time options.